Checkout and Edit Commands

 c:\pi>tf checkout 314.cs 271.cs

-The following example checks out page.xsl and changes the encoding property for the Team Foundation file type to text.
+The following example checks out page.xsl and changes the encoding property for the Team Foundation file type to specified value.
 Text is an alias for the current Windows encoding such as Windows-1252.

 c:\pi>tf checkout /type:text page.xsl